-Our Black history walks and tours link directly to films as people often want more information after doing a walk .We arrange monthly film shows under the title African Odysseys.
+Our Black history walks and tours link directly to films as people often want more information after doing a walk .2022 marks 15 years of our monthly African Odysseys film shows.
+It is the only such programme in the country.
 Search for ‘African Odysseys’ on this website for our latest film.
-Watch trailers, read reviews and book your place at venues such as the Phoenix Cinema in East Finchley and the British Film Institute (BFI) in Southbank.
-Covid 19 has reduced the number and frequency of our films
+Watch trailers, read reviews and book your place at venues such as the Phoenix Cinema in East Finchley and the British Film Institute (BFI) in Southbank or sometimes online.

 Our film showings are often accompanied by talks, workshops and Q&As.
 For those seriously into film history our 13 year archive of previously shown films is an excellent resource for fans looking for their next movie on Black history